Carlisle, Ohio

-Carlisle (/ˈkɑrlaɪl/ KAR-lyle) is a city in northwestern Warren and southern Montgomery counties in the southwestern part of the U.S. state of Ohio.

-The Warren County portion of Carlisle is part of the Cincinnati/Northern Kentucky metropolitan area, while the Montgomery County portion is part of the Dayton, OH Metropolitan Statistical Area.
-As of the 2020 census, the population of Carlisle was 5,501, up from 4,915 in 2010.
+Carlisle (/ˈkɑrlaɪl/ KAR-lyle) is a city in Warren and Montgomery counties in the southwestern part of Ohio, United States.
+The population was 5,501 the 2020 census.
+The Warren County portion of Carlisle is part of the Cincinnati metropolitan area, while the Montgomery County portion is part of the Dayton metropolitan area.

 History

 Carlisle had its start in 1850 when the railroad was extended to that point and a train station was built.
 The village was named for "railroad man" George B. Carlisle, who in the mid-19th century "bought and platted a large section of the community."
 A post office was established at Carlisle in 1852 and remained in operation until 1961.

 Carlisle's population increased from 4,872 in the 1990 census to 5,121 in the 2000 census; passing the threshold of 5,000, its designation was changed from village to city.
 As of the 2010 census, the population was 4,915; this population loss caused Carlisle to once again become a village.
 In the 2020 census, the population was 5,501; on October 20, 2021, Carlisle regained city status.